Apparently, when a component in your engine or the drive-train starts failing, you’d definitely know!

 Yes, you’d know because your car would start showing up different symptoms and signs of failure, which mostly includes loss of traction or engine power.
 But do you know how to tell if catalytic converter is bad?

 A bad catalytic converter would cause the check engine light to illuminate, and you may start hearing annoying noise from your engine as you drive.
 There are pretty other signs a failing catalytic converter may show up, and they are explained in this article.

-However, to better understand this article, let’s go through the functions of a catalytic converter, and what could make it go bad!
+However, to better understand this article, let’s go through the functions of a catalytic converter, symptoms of a clogged catalytic converter, and what could make a catalytic converter go bad!